-Chandratal Lake was almost towards the end of our itinerary in Himachal, before we reached the urban center of Manali.
+Chandratal Lake was almost towards the end of our itinerary in Himachal before we reached the urban center of Manali.
 Our bodies were showing signs of tiredness.
-Mountains were enchanting and we were beginning to get used to them and the pace of life there.
+The mountains were enchanting and we were beginning to get used to them and the pace of life there.
 We were enjoying our lonely long drives passing through tough terrains.
 Sometimes barren and sometimes full of flowers, listening to the flow of rivers and meeting people off and on.

 Drive to Chandratal Lake